smartpcr/reliablestore/README.md

 # ReliableStore Proof of Concept

-This repository contains a minimal proof of concept of a distributed transaction store written for .NET Framework 4.6.2.
+This repository contains a minimal proof of concept of a distributed transaction store written for .NET 8/9.
 It demonstrates how multiple microservices can interact with a shared file-based backend while ensuring transactional consistency.

 ## Projects